 Before a customer makes a purchase, he or she first goes through a series of stages called “buyer readiness.”
 According to Marc Mancini, the stages of buyer readiness are:

+After building confidence in your product and services, the last stage is to lead the consumer to purchase it.
 Once prospective clients have decided to seek you out, expert sales skills are critical to helping them make the right purchase.